 No dental exam is complete without an oral cancer screening.
 Review the essentials of Detecting Oral Cancer, A Guide for Health-Care Professionals (National Oral Health Information Clearinghouse).

-Guide to utilizing Caries Management By Risk Assessment (CAMBRA), including risk assessment form for children 0-5 and CAMBRA treatment guidelines.
+Access caries risk assessment tools in Caries Management By Risk Assessment (CAMBRA), including a risk assessment form for children 0-5 and CAMBRA treatment guidelines.

 Children’s Oral Health

 The National Maternal and Child Oral Health Resource Center provides a broad range of resources to support health professionals, program administrators, educators, policymakers, researchers and others to improve oral health services for infants, children, adolescents and families.

 The CDA’s Dental Health Education Resource Guide is a fun and informative way for teachers to introduce children from preschool through fifth grades to the importance of good oral health.
 Please let educators know they can find this guide on the CDA website.

 CDA joined with 35 other dental organizations to create a simple message about the value of good oral health for children.
 The primary message encourages children to brush their teeth "2min2x" for two minutes, twice a day.
 Read more about the Partnership for Health Mouths, Healthy Lives campaign or view these short, entertaining video clips.

 The California Society of Pediatric Dentistry (CSPD) advocates for the optimal oral health and general welfare of infants, children, adolescents and those with special needs.